- Get Involved

 In accordance with CARA’s Delegation of Authority Policy, Directors delegate their authority in a variety of ways, to staff, sub-committees and volunteers.
-Through effective internal controls and reporting mechanisms, these designates account to the Board of Directors on a regular basis, thus ensuring provision of appropriate checks and balances are maintained across the entire decision-making cycle.
+Through effective internal controls and reporting mechanisms, these designates account for the Board of Directors on a regular basis, thus ensuring the provision of appropriate checks and balances is maintained across the entire decision-making cycle.

-The Board of Directors thus retains authority to utilise volunteer expertise by constituting sub-committees of the Board, for the purpose of informing good governance, business development and operational strategy; contributing to the delivery of events, programme content and wider membership services; driving the operational agenda; and responding to strategic and operational management.
+The Board of Directors thus retains authority to utilize volunteer expertise by constituting sub-committees of the Board, for the purpose of informing good governance, business development, and operational strategy; contributing to the delivery of events, program content and wider membership services; driving the operational agenda, and responding to strategic and operational management.
 Sub-committees are ordinarily subject-specific and/or time-limited in their purpose and unless explicitly stated otherwise, sub-committees have an advisory role, making recommendations for decision by the Board of Directors.

 Board Chair: CARA President